 I’m happy to present a series of articles that will provide you with interesting facts and relevant opinions on the most popular (and not very popular) titles.
-I’m going to review famous manga works as well as newly-appeared pieces and also obscure works that could claim to be popular.
+I’m going to review famous manga/anime works as well as newly-appeared pieces and also obscure works that could claim to be popular.

 Here we go!